PCC Mission Priority Terminology

 Individual and group differences along the dimensions of race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, and various lifestyles, experience, and interests.
 It is about understanding each other and moving beyond simple tolerance to embracing and celebrating the rich dimensions contained within each individual.
 Diversity is a group of people who are different in the same place.

-Climate: the shared perceptions of the people in a group or organization; the feel of the school/work environment
+- Climate: the shared perceptions of the people in a group or organization; the feel of the school or work environment

 A process of learning about and becoming allies with people from other cultures, thereby broadening our own understanding and ability to participate in a multicultural process.
 The key element to becoming more culturally competent is respect for the ways that others live in and organize the world and an openness to learn from them.